AyeCode/invoicing/readme.txt

 = 2.1.9 =
 * Rename improperly named gateways in invoices table - FIXED
 * Oxygen pagebuilder custom templates not working - FIXED
+* Existing invoices with wrong VAT numbers not payable unless a valid VAT number is provided - FIXED

 = 2.1.8 =
 * Sometimes invoice user not changeable for manual invoices - FIXED